MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-custom-render.md

 ## Sample AL Code

-The simplest possible custom document render can can be implemented like the following sample that will use the existing application logic to render Xml datasets into Microsoft Word or Pdf documents using a given template (Word template).
+The simplest possible custom document render can be implemented as in the following sample that will use the existing application logic to render XML datasets into Microsoft Word or PDF documents using a given template (Word template).

 ```al
     [EventSubscriber(ObjectType::Codeunit, Codeunit::ReportManagement, 'OnCustomDocumentMerger', '', true, true)]